Military history of the Cayman Islands: Establishment of the Cayman Islands Coast Guard

 For many years, the Cayman Islands Government had been discussing, internally and with the British Government, the development of a Coast Guard to improve border control, counter-narcotic operations, and search-and-rescue capabilities.
 This became more urgent after a major incident with a boat missing at sea with children on board, which led to a major maritime search.
 This search, which was spearheaded by the Royal Cayman Islands Police Service Marine Unit along with the Jamaica Defence Force Coast Guard and the United States Coast Guard, ended with the boat found, one found dead all other persons lost and presumed drowned.

 This led to a major inquiry on Cayman's capabilities in maritime search and rescue and border control.
 The inquiry led to a major push to get the Cayman Islands Coast Guard off the ground.
 In mid-2018, the Commander and Second in Command of the Coast Guard were appointed, with the first Coast Guard ship commissioned in late 2019, and operational in 2020.

 The Coast Guard Commander and Second in Command took part in a joint operation with the United States Coast Guard and the Jamaica Defence Force Coast Guard known as Operation Riptide, making it the first Operation for the Cayman Islands Coast Guard.

 Establishment of the Cayman Islands Regiment

 For several years, talks in Cayman took place about the development of an auxiliary force to assist Cayman in major crises or times of disasters, like hurricanes.
 These talks increased and included the United Kingdom.
 In 2016–2019, the Atlantic hurricane seasons were disastrous for the region.
-The development of the Cayman Regiment was finalized by 2019 with a visit from the UK Minister for the Armed Forces Mark Lancaster.
+The development of the Cayman Islands Regiment was finalized by 2019 with a visit from the UK Minister for the Armed Forces Mark Lancaster.
 Recruitment began in late 2019 and the Regiment became operational in 2020.